States

 How do I raise a concern about nursing home care?

-You have the right to ask about any incident involving your loved one.
-You have the right to a written response.
-You don't have to accept a shrug.
+You have the right to ask about anything that happened to your loved one.
+You have the right to get an answer in writing.
+You do not have to accept a shrug.

 What should I do if a nursing home ignores my complaints?